GiulioZhu/GiulioZhu.github.io/content/portfolio/projects/cuberush.md

 - When the player crashes to the side wall, it slows down.
 This allows an easier gameplay.
 - When the player crashes into an obstacle, the level is set to replay by default, not allowing the user to freely exit the level.

-For more info and download the game, check out the link.
+For more info and download the game, check out the link at the top of the page.